 - Process by which student's transcripts are reviewed to confirm that all requirements have been or will be fulfilled before graduation.

 Degree Requirements - Major and college requirements that must be fulfilled in order to graduate with a degree offered by Kingsborough.
 Each major has specific course requirements.
-In addition to checking the college catalog, it is important to consult with advisor, counselor and major departments for specific course requirement needed for a particular degree.
+In addition to checking the college catalog, it is important to consult with advisor and/or major departments for specific course requirement needed for a particular degree.